 After the Minor Linked Account is created, you go into it by clicking on the “Access my Linked Accounts” link under ManageDirect.

 Then you buy I Bonds as usual in each Minor Linked Account.
-The purchase limit is also $10,000 per child per calendar year.
+You can name yourself as the beneficiary.
+See How to Buy I Bonds.
+The purchase limit is $10,000 per child per calendar year.

 When you cash out I Bonds from a Minor Linked Account for your child, the money goes to the linked bank account.
-After that, you can transfer the money to a custodial account elsewhere for some other investments for your child or spend the money on expenses that specifically benefit the child.
+After that, you can transfer the money to the child’s UTMA account elsewhere for some other investments for your child or spend the money on expenses that specifically benefit the child.

-Just like cashing out I Bonds in any other account, the accumulated interest is taxable to the child in the year you cash out.
-TreasuryDirect will generate a 1099-INT form but it won’t send it by mail.
+Just like cashing out I Bonds in any other account, by default the accumulated interest is taxable to the child in the year you cash out.
+TreasuryDirect will generate a 1099-INT form but they won’t send it by mail.
 You’ll have to remember to come into the Minor Linked Account and download or print the 1099 form.
-You use the 1099 form to file the tax return for your child.
+You use the 1099 form to file the tax return for the child.

 Reaching Adulthood